Life in Kuala Lumpur

 The national currency is the Ringgit Malaysia (RM).
 Foreign currencies can be changed at banks or authorized money-changers throughout the country.
 Traveler’s check can be cashed at banks and money-changers as well as used at larger department stores and shopping complexes.

 Buses, taxis and trains are available in Malaysia.
 The train system in KL is modern and efficient.
 Buses are an inexpensive way to travel around Kuala Lumpur and bus routes are everywhere.
-Taxi services as well as Uber and GrabCar services are readily available.
+Taxi services as well as GrabCar services are readily available.
 Flights into and out of Malaysia are plentiful and Kuala Lumpur is home to several regional and global carriers.